 Station: Sidnaw, MI

-> Sidnaw was a junction/crossing of the Duluth, South Shore & Atlantic railroad and the Chicago, Milwaukee & St. Paul railroad (Milwaukee Road).
-In addition to a MILW-style union depot, the crossing was protected by s simple interlocker and gate system.
+Sidnaw was a junction/crossing of the Duluth, South Shore & Atlantic railroad and the Chicago, Milwaukee & St. Paul railroad (Milwaukee Road).
+In addition to a MILW-style union depot, the crossing was protected by a simple interlocker, signal and gate system.
 This location is 25 miles west of Nestoria in southeast Houghton County.
-It is a lumber town which was first settled in 1889.
+It was a lumber town which was first settled in 1889.
 [MPN]

-> The interlocking tower at Sidnaw was closed in 1929 and the gate/signal system in the photo was established.
+The interlocking tower at Sidnaw was closed in 1929 and the gate/signal system in the photo was established.
 This lasted until the DSSA line to the west was removed in the 1990's.
 [SOO/W/2018]

-> The MILW and DSS&A had a joint water tower at Sidnaw with stanpipes on both roads for filling locomotives.
+The MILW and DSS&A had a joint water tower at Sidnaw with standpipes on both roads for filling locomotives.
 [GB]

-> December 10, 1902.
+December 10, 1902.
 Boiler Explosion Kills Three Men.
 The boiler in Smith & Steinbraker's sawmill, four miles north of Bruce's Crossing on the Military road, Ontonagon County, blew up killing Mr. Steinbraker and two others, one of whom was a Mr. Hughes.

 1903.
 The Diamond Match Company has received at Sidnaw a carload of the finest heavy draft horses ever brought to the upper peninsula.
 The lightest one in the consignment weighs 1,500 pounds.
 The company now has 36 horses in its camps near Sidnaw.
 [DFP-1;903-0207]

 January 16, 1909.
 Fire destroyed a large portion of the village of Sidnaw last Thursday.
 The loss is estimated to be about $17,000 with no insurance.